 Sustainability is a problem in the creative industries.
-Along with a small chorus of design studios worldwide, Monomo & Co is working hard to bring about fundamental change in our industry and in the organisations we work with.
+Along with a small chorus of designers worldwide, Patrick is working hard to bring about fundamental change within the design sector and the organisations he works with.

-Monomo & Co has considerable expertise in creating sustainable design.
-We advise clients on how to reduce the environmental impact of design projects and make more efficient use (or reuse) of natural resources.
-We design backwards.
-By starting at the end of a product’s lifecycle we can rethink how we approach a design brief by thoroughly researching materials, processes and emerging technologies in order to manage each project’s environmental footprint.
+Patrick has considerable expertise in creating sustainable design and advises clients on how to reduce the environmental impact of design projects and make more efficient use (or reuse) of natural resources.
+He often design backwards – by starting at the end of a product’s lifecycle he can rethink his approach to a design brief by thoroughly researching materials, processes and emerging technologies in order to manage each project’s environmental footprint.

 The challenges surrounding sustainability in design are multi-faceted and have implications for different industries, communities and demographics that are too complex to delve into here.
 But, if the values of your organisation go beyond profit and you are interested in a sustainable approach to your communication output, then please get in touch.